zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## M003 - Role Must Be Employee or Contractor

-For your integration to go public, you must be employed or hired by the company who makes the app for the integration to go public.
+For your integration to go public, you must be employed or hired by the company who makes the app used in the integration.
 Go to the Integration Settings page to select your role.

 ---